kevin-labtani/react-native-workshop/To do list/Part4.md

 ### 4.1

-first of all, you will add some validation to the app.
+First of all, you will add some validation to the app.
 If the input text is less than 3 characters, the app will send an alert to the user.

 To do it use ``` submitHandler ``` function in App.js.
-You need to add ``` if else condition ``` to check the number f character.
+You need to add ``` if else condition ``` to check the number of character.
 If it's more then 3 chars, it will add the new todos in the list, if not send an alert.
 To use ``` Alert ``` component you must to import it from React-Native, besides you can delete  ``` <Text> ``` component from import because we don't use it anymore.
 ```js
 import { StyleSheet, Alert, View, FlatList } from 'react-native';
 ```